frnkst/dev/006-the-fabulous-world-of-pac-files.md

 - If a pac file is specified in the WIFI settings, it doesn't route any traffic per se yet.
 It's merely a place where client applications can look up the URL to fetch, parse and evaluate the file.
 - On macOS the pac file only works when it's hosted on a web-server.
 The local file with `file:///path-to-file/proxy.pac` has no effect.
 - In IntelliJ a pac file in UTF-8 only works [if it doesn't use BOM](https://www.jetbrains.com/help/idea/settings-http-proxy.html).
 One more trap alone the way.
 - In IntelliJ the shExpMatch Function breaks when there is a pipe (|) in the shell expression

-## Continue here

-- TODO  fix wording
-- Add links where appropriate
-- Add screenshots where neededed
-- File IntelliJ bug report